Ellerslie cricket club: 1970s

+1980s

-The club really started to grow & with the promotion to the Premiership competition.
-Ellerslie gained the services of two outstanding English professionals, Wilf Slack, a stylish left hand opening batsmen and medium pace bowler who was West Indian and Ian Gould an excellent wicketkeeper and right hand batsman.
+In the 1980s, the club really started to grow, aided by the promotion to the Premiership competition.
+Ellerslie gained the services of two respected English professionals, Wilf Slack, a left hand opening batsmen and medium pace bowler who was West Indian and Ian Gould, a wicketkeeper and right hand batsman.
 Both Wilf & Ian hailed from the Middlesex County Cricket Club 2nd XI but in future years would both move on and play for England.

-Ellerslie took the field in their first Premiership match against Suburbs New Lynn in a one-day match up against current Auckland and New Zealand players Peter Webb & John Reid.
-Ellerslie won that match and this was the start of some very good years in the 1980s.
+Ellerslie played his first Premiership match against Suburbs New Lynn.
+This was then played in a one-day match format.
+This involved Peter Webb and John Reid, who were both players for Auckland and New Zealand.
+Ellerslie emerged the winner, thereby beginning a successful decade for the club.

-Under the captaincy of, first, Malcolm Beach and then Bill Fowler, the team progressed into a formidable cricket team gaining respect within the cricket community.
-Even though Ellerslie struggled some seasons while in their building stages, it never finished last in either the One or Two Day Competitions.
+Under the captaincy of first Malcolm Beach and then Bill Fowler, the team made steady progress and established itself as a competitive cricket side.
+Although Ellerslie experienced some difficult seasons during its formative years, it never finished last in either the One-Day or Two-Day competitions.